RTlabCBM/FidelityFinder/README.md

 - ### Step 5: Obtain consensus sequences
-  An in-house Python (v3.6) script is used to calculate the consensus sequences by barcode aiming to resolve PCR and RT errors.
+  An in-house Python (v3.6) script is used to calculate the consensus sequences by barcode aiming to resolve PCR and NGS errors.
 First, the sequences from the `<sample_name>_qual_filtered.fasta` file of the [Step 4](#step-4-quality-filtering-and-fastq-to-fasta-conversion) are aligned with respect to the reference sequence.
 The barcode sequence is identified by matching the nucleotides marked as "N" in the reference sequence.
 If the barcode identified has the same length as the barcode of the reference sequence, the read is selected.
 If there is more than one barcode in the reference sequence, the identified barcode will be the concatenation of them.

   Secondly, the sequences that share the same barcode are grouped together.
-If the number of sequences with the same barcode is equal to or lower than the input cutoff value, they are discarded.
-The selected reads sharing a barcode are then aligned using [MAFFT](https://mafft.cbrc.jp/alignment/software/) software (Katoh et al., 2005), and a consensus sequence is constructed using the threshold indicated as input.
+If the number of sequences with the same barcode is equal to or lower than the input cutoff value (**params.cutoff**), they are discarded.
+The selected reads sharing a barcode are then aligned using [MAFFT](https://mafft.cbrc.jp/alignment/software/) software (Katoh et al., 2005), and a consensus sequence is constructed using the threshold indicated as input (**params.threshold**).

 	Among the output files, a fasta file is generated with the obtained consensus sequences (used in the [next step](#step-6-map-consensus-sequences)) and a JSON file with the sequences of the identified barcodes and their frequencies (used in the [Step 9](#step-9-offspring-search) to search for offspring barcodes).